 - Proud Warrior Race Guy: It is hinted that the Furyans have elements of this.

 - Retcon: Riddick's status as a Furyan.
-In the first film he was just a particularely tough, but still human escaped convict who got a surgical procedure from a doctor in prison to allow him to see in the dark.
+In the first film he was just a particularly tough, but still very human escaped convict who got a surgical procedure from a doctor in prison to allow him to see in the dark.
 In the sequels, he's rewritten to be a Proud Warrior Race Guy from the extinct Furyans, and the "shinejob" on his eyes was supernaturally bestowed on him by the vision of a dead Furyan woman.
 All these are things which Riddick dismisses in the moment as hallucinations, attributing his abilities to other more mundane sources (hence why he "discovers" the truth of his heritage in Chronicles despite benefiting from it earlier.)
-Escape from Butcher Bay and Dark Fury, which were written as tie-ins to the second movie, do their best to enforce it.
-Assault on Dark Athena goes in the opposite direction by downplaying it and not mentioning the Furyans even once.

 - Science Fantasy: The series shifted into this with the second film.
 Pitch Black was fairly hard sci-fi, but Riddick 2 introduces superhuman warriors on a holy crusade led by an Evil Overlord, elemental alien seers, and a prophecy saying that Riddick (now the last living member of an extinct Proud Warrior Race destroyed by the Overlord) will be the one to kill the Necromonger leader.
 It still comes off as a strange mix with Low Fantasy, as the harder elements are still present in every scene that doesn't involve the Necros.